Louis Theroux: The Settlers

 Louis Theroux: The Settlers is a 2025 BBC documentary film by Louis Theroux about illegal Israeli settlers in the West Bank and the movement for Israeli settlement of the Gaza Strip during the Gaza war.
 The film features interviews with Palestinians and Israeli settlers in the occupied West Bank, including prominent far-right Zionist settler Daniella Weiss.
 The film is a part of Louis Theroux's BBC Two specials.

 Background

 The Ultra Zionists (2011)

-14 years before The Settlers, Louis Theroux made the 2011 documentary The Ultra Zionists; it was similarly centered on Israeli settlers in the West Bank.
+14 years before The Settlers, Louis Theroux made the 2011 documentary The Ultra Zionists; it was similarly centred on Israeli settlers in the West Bank.

 Gaza: How to Survive a Warzone (2025)

 Earlier in 2025, the BBC had released and subsequently pulled a separate documentary on the effect of the Gaza war on children in the Gaza Strip in Palestine titled Gaza: How to Survive a Warzone.
 It was pulled after it was reported that the child who narrated the film was the son of the deputy minister for agriculture in the ruling Hamas administration.